OpenCAGE/CathodeLib/README.md

 # CathodeLib - Alien: Isolation C# Library

-### CathodeLib is an open source library providing functionality to parse and write various formats from the Cathode game engine, for modding Alien: Isolation.
+### CathodeLib is an open source library providing functionality to handle formats from the Cathode game engine, for modding Alien: Isolation.
 Used to power [OpenCAGE](https://github.com/MattFiler/OpenCAGE)!

 Available as a [NuGet package](https://www.nuget.org/packages/CathodeLib/), or alternatively just include this repo as a submodule in your project!